 Please do not bring your own seating as this will not be permitted onto site.

-If we have to cancel the event due to adverse weather conditions, we will use reasonable endeavors to notify ticket holders of the cancellation.
+If we have to cancel the event due to adverse weather conditions, we will use reasonable endeavour to notify ticket holders of the cancellation.
 We do not guarantee that ticket holders will be informed of such cancellations before the date of the event.

 GETTING HERE